mandaputtra/mandaputtra/posts/click-to-send-whatsapp-with-js.md

 getLinkWhastapp();
 ```

-Copy that on jsbin, give phone number and message do you want, make sure you use WhatsApp, It will open up WhatsApp on your phone with the message you wrote.
+Copy that to JSBin, set the phone number and message you want, and make sure you use WhatsApp.
+It will open WhatsApp on your phone with the message you wrote.

-Further reading :
+Further reading:

 - [split()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/split)
 - [join()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/join)

----

-## Important
+## Use encodeURIComponent in production

-This post was made to learn JS `split` and `join` for production purpose you should use `encodeURIComponent()`
+This post was made to learn JS `split` and `join`.
+For production, use `encodeURIComponent()`:

 ```js
 function getLinkWhastapp(number, message) {